-The Chinese government is forcing Uighurs and other ethnic minorities to work in factories in Xinjiang province for little or no pay and under cruel working conditions.
+The Chinese government is forcing Uyghurs and other ethnic minorities to work in factories in Xinjiang province for little or no pay and under cruel working conditions.

-Detained Uighurs are subject to “physical and psychological torture, intense political indoctrination, and forced labor,” U.S. Ambassador for Religious Freedom Sam Brownback said in a speech in June.
+Detained Uyghurs are subject to “physical and psychological torture, intense political indoctrination, and forced labor,” U.S. Ambassador for Religious Freedom Sam Brownback said in a speech in June.

-This forced labor campaign is part of the Chinese government’s ongoing oppression of Uighurs, ethnic Kazakhs and other Muslims in Xinjiang province.
+This forced labor campaign is part of the Chinese government’s ongoing oppression of Uyghurs, ethnic Kazakhs and other Muslims in Xinjiang province.

 Since 2017, Chinese authorities have imprisoned more than 1 million of these ethnic minorities in internment camps throughout Xinjiang as part of a campaign to eliminate their culture and religion.